Confirmed Plenary Speakers at mmc2019:

 Keith Riles is the H. Richard Crane Professor of Physics at the University of Michigan and a founding member of the LIGO Scientific Collaboration.
 Originally a high energy experimentalist working at electron-positron colliders, Riles was drawn to the then-nascent field of gravitational waves in 1997 by the intriguing science and by the precision technology needed to carry out that science.
 He initially led the LIGO detector characterization group and more recently has led searches for continuous gravitational waves from galactic neutron stars.
 The LIGO discovery in September 2015 of gravitational waves from the collision and merger of two massive black holes 1.3 billion years ago and the detection in August 2017 of colliding neutron stars have created a new scientific realm of gravitational wave astronomy, one which Riles looks forward to exploring for years to come.

-Professor Klaus Hahn
+Prof Klaus Hahn

 University of North Carolina - Chapel Hill

-Klaus Hahn obtained his B.S in biochemistry from the University of Pennsylvania, a doctorate in Chemistry from the University of Virginia, and was a postdoctoral fellow at the Center for Fluorescence Research at Carnegie Mellon University.
+Klaus Hahn obtained his B.S in Biochemistry from the University of Pennsylvania, a doctorate in Chemistry from the University of Virginia, and was a postdoctoral fellow at the Center for Fluorescence Research at Carnegie Mellon University.
 In his lab at Scripps Research Institute, and now at UNC-Chapel Hill Medical School, he develops molecular approaches to visualize and control signaling in living cells.
 Using these tools, he and his colleagues ask how the rapid spatio-temporal dynamics of signaling control immune cell interactions, platelet production, and adhesion dynamics/structure.
 They strive to produce broadly applicable new approaches, including biosensors based on minimally perturbing designs, engineering allosteric networks in proteins to confer control by light or small molecules, and probing conformational changes of individual molecules in living cells.
 Klaus Hahn is the Thurman Distinguished Professor of Pharmacology at UNC and a fellow of the AAAS.
 He is a recipient of the NIH’s James Shannon Director’s Award and an NIH Transformative Grant.
 His lab’s work on biosensors was named one of the “10 Breakthroughs of the Decade” by Nature Reviews Molecular Cell Biology.